 The temple is located on top of a hill and the hill offers some breath taking sceneries of Udupi.

 There is also a Parashurama temple nearby.
 The area of hill is known as Durgabetta, and it is believed that Lord Parashurama is still in deep penance in the cave in eastern side below the Durgabetta even today.
+That area is out of bounds for visitors.

+There is also a university in the premises where students learn divine knowledge of Vedas and Sanskrit.
 How much time you want to spend in Udupi temples depends on you only.
 Continue the feel the divine ambience of Udupi temples in the peaceful atmosphere.